gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-27-forgot-password
+A normal forgot password flow
+* at the login page click the forgot password link
+* enter the email used to login.
+* the server emails a code.
+* enter the code and new password.

 ## step-26-clock-polling
 Poll the clock.
 Also use the clock controls to resume, pause, backup or move forward.